 Films have the power to inspire action, shed light on hidden stories and even change the world for the better.
-As the awards season begins with the BAFTAs and Oscars this month, we asked Global Witness staff to nominate their favourite anti-corruption, human rights or environmental films.
+With the Cannes film festival taking place this month, we asked Global Witness staff to nominate their favourite anti-corruption, human rights or environmental films.

 If you want to protect our planet…

 Virunga is a beautiful and powerful documentary which brings together several compelling narratives: the terrible violence that has ravaged eastern Democratic Republic of Congo (DRC); the British oil company seeking to drill in the midst of the beauty of Africa’s oldest national park; the incredible young journalist on the case; and the tear-jerking relationship between a handler and his gorilla "family".

 After the documentary was shot, non-governmental organisations including Global Witness, which had been following the case previously, were able to put intense pressure on the oil company, Soco International, to stop its activities inside the park.
 Our investigators uncovered further signs of corruption and human rights abuses and eventually the company left the DRC, leaving the park in peace.

 Shortly after we discovered that the Ugandan government was about to issue an oil licence in the same area, putting the park at risk once again.
 We rallied our allies and fought a successful public campaign to stop oil companies bidding for the block.
 This wouldn't have been possible without the publicity the film achieved.
 The park is safe for now but oil companies are still opening up new oil reserves all along the Uganda/DRC border, putting many protected areas at risk.

 George Boden, Campaign Leader, Industries Team, Land and Environmental Defenders